 Roanoke Park is a neighborhood park located at 70th Avenue SE and West Mercer Way.
 The park's playground equipment includes ship-themed climbing structures installed in 2004 as well as swings and a Spinami installed in 2012.
-All structures are slated for replacement in 2024 and will be evaluated for ADA/accessibility upgrades as part of the process.
-Additionally, Berger Partnership, the City's consultant leading design and community engagement for early playground replacements, is developing a site concept that will include improvements to parking and new perimeter fencing.
+All structures will be replaced as part of this playground replacement project, and the site will also be evaluated for ADA/accessibility upgrades as part of the process.
+Additionally, the Berger Partnership, the City's consultant leading design and community engagement for early playground replacements, is developing a site concept that will include improvements to parking and new perimeter fencing.

 Stay tuned to this Let's Talk page for draft concepts to comment on and details about upcoming community engagement opportunities.

 Roanoke Park is a neighborhood park located at 70th Avenue SE and West Mercer Way.
 The park's playground equipment includes ship-themed climbing structures installed in 2004 as well as swings and a Spinami installed in 2012.
-All structures are slated for replacement in 2024 and will be evaluated for ADA/accessibility upgrades as part of the process.
-Additionally, Berger Partnership, the City's consultant leading design and community engagement for early playground replacements, is developing a site concept that will include improvements to parking and new perimeter fencing.
+All structures will be replaced as part of this playground replacement project, and the site will also be evaluated for ADA/accessibility upgrades as part of the process.
+Additionally, the Berger Partnership, the City's consultant leading design and community engagement for early playground replacements, is developing a site concept that will include improvements to parking and new perimeter fencing.

 Stay tuned to this Let's Talk page for draft concepts to comment on and details about upcoming community engagement opportunities.